lwasser/lwasser.github.io/_posts/2022-09-15-earth-data-science-corps-tribal-hispanic-colleges.md

 **Participant time was simply prioritized.**
 </div>

+### Components of the program

+The program components included:

+A student paid summer internship that was comprised of:
+* Weekly data skills workshops
+* Student-driven project based learning (internship style) to reinforce skills through application.
+* Peer to peer mentorship where students from the previous years would return as a mentor/intern that would mentor students in the current cohort.

+Faculty support to:
+* Add add technical data skills elements to their courses (train the trainer)

+And:
+* Lots of evaluation surrounding both participant satisfaction with the program, sentiment around belonging to the science community and around learning.

+Evaluation was a critical part of this work (and the entire program that I build at CU Boulder.
+As such i'll talk about it separately in another blog post.
+I will also talk more specifically about the elements of this program in a separately.
+Each of the above elements were carefully designed with this audience in mind.
+{: .notice }

 ## What is earth and environmental data science?

-It's important to place this program in the context of earth and environmental data science.
-I define earth and environmental data science as skills at the intersection of science and data science
+It's important to place this program in the context of the field of earth and environmental data science.
+I define earth and environmental data science as skills at the intersection of open science and data science
 including:

 * technical data science skills